Product Labels feature overviewEdit on GitHub

 A Back Office user can define the order in which product labels are displayed on product card and product details page by entering a Priority value when creating a product label.

 The product labels are displayed in ascending order of Priority.
 So, the label with the smallest priority value always goes first while the product label with highest Priority value goes last.

-In the picture above, the priority value of Alternatives available product label is 4.
+In the preceding figure, the priority value of Alternatives available product label is 4.
 The Priority value of Discontinued product label is 5.

-See Creating product labels to learn how a Back Office user can define the product label priority.
+To learn how a Back Office user can define the product label priority, see Creating product labels.

 Product label store relations